SPOT GOLD

 Explore live gold prices from countries across North America.
 Select a country to view detailed rates in its local currency.

-The Core Drivers of the USD Gold Price
+Core Drivers of the USD Gold Price

-Tools for the Informed North American Investor
+Conclusion: Tools for the Informed Investor

-To thrive in this highly data-driven market, investors must stay informed and utilize the right analytical tools.
-GoldZag provides several key resources.
-The Asset Comparison tool is essential for North American investors, allowing them to visualize gold's performance against the benchmark S&P 500 index.
-This provides crucial context on whether gold is fulfilling its role as a portfolio diversifier.
-To understand gold's relationship with its sister metal, the Gold-to-Silver Ratio offers insights into relative value.
-Finally, to truly grasp the long-term role of gold as a hedge against the debasement of fiat currency, exploring the visual history of gold since the end of the gold standard in 1971 is a must.
+The Asset Comparison tool is essential for visualizing gold's performance against the benchmark S&P 500 index, providing context on its role as a portfolio diversifier.
+To understand its relationship with its sister metal, the Gold-to-Silver Ratio offers insights into relative value.
+Finally, to grasp the long-term role of gold, exploring the visual history of gold is a must for any investor.

 Our Use of Cookies